yorkxin/R3versi/README.markdown

  1. Visit [this page](http://sourceforge.net/projects/devpaks/files/pdcurses/) and download the latest version of pdcurses-XXXXXX.DevPak
  2. Launch Package Manager, which might be located in [Start] / [All Programs] / [Bloodshed Dev-C++] / [Package Manager].
 You can also double click the executable file C:\Dev-Cpp\Packman.exe
- 3. Hit [Install] at the top-right corner of Package Manager window.
+ 3. Hit [Install] at the top-left corner of Package Manager window.
  4. Point to the pdcurses-XXXXXX.DevPak file that you've just downloaded and click "Open" button.
  5. Click [Next] and [Finish] buttons until wizard closes.